 Not usually.
 If a tree on your lot falls onto your neighbor’s home due to a covered peril, your neighbor’s home insurance policy is generally going to pay for the damages.
 Your home policy doesn’t cover damage to your neighbor’s house, regardless of whose tree falls.

-The only way that your policy will kick in is if you are found liable for the damages.
-If you know that a tree is dead, rotted or otherwise, and poses a threat to your neighbor’s home, but you do not act to remove the tree, you may be found negligent.
-Your neighbor could sue you to prove your negligence and ask for the damage to be paid.
+The only way that your policy may kick in is if you are found liable for the damages.
+If you know that a tree is dead, rotted or otherwise compromised, and poses a threat to your neighbor’s home, but you do not act to remove the tree, you may be found negligent.
+Your neighbor could sue you to prove your negligence and ask for the damage to be paid for.

 Frequently asked questions

 Generally speaking, no. While tree-related debris or damage after a storm may be covered, your insurance policy is not likely to cover preventative tree removal.
 If a specific tree is posing a threat — say to a utility line or structure on your property — you may look into hiring a tree removal professional before any damage is incurred.
 In many cases, the cost of removal may be less expensive than your homeowners insurance deductible.

 Home insurance is designed to cover sudden and accidental damages.
 If you have a dead tree on your property, the damage caused by the tree is not necessarily sudden.
 You know that the tree could fall and cause damage, and it is your responsibility as a homeowner to protect your property.
 Maintaining the health of the trees on your property, which includes removing any trees that pose a threat to your home, is part of home maintenance.